kayr/ezy-query/README.md

 parts of the query are not necessarily dynamic e.g if you have an sql query that has derived tables that need named params.

-Name parameters are supported in the where clause, join conditions and order by clauses.
+Name parameters arvar Pe supported in the where clause, join conditions and order by clauses.

 Given the following sql query.